carince/FFhelper/README.md

 ## 💥 Features
 - Video Trimming
-- Audio Management (Select audio channels, merge, and volume)
+- Audio Management (Select and merge audio channels!)
 - Video Compression
 - *And more to be added!*